yarnpkg/berry/packages/gatsby/content/advanced/lexicon.md

 ### Resolver

 Resolvers are the components tasked from converting <abbr>descriptors</abbr> into <abbr>locators</abbr>, and extracting the package <abbr>manifests</abbr> from the package <abbr>locators</abbr>.
-For example, the npm resolver would check what versions are available on the npm registry and return all the candidates that satisfy the <abbr>semver</abbr> requirements, then would query the npm registry to fetch the full metadata associated to the selected resolution.
+For example, the npm resolver would check what versions are available on the npm registry and return all the candidates that satisfy the <abbr>semver</abbr> requirements, then would query the npm registry to fetch the full metadata associated with the selected resolution.

 See also: [Architecture](/advanced/architecture)
 See also: the [`Resolver` interface](https://github.com/yarnpkg/berry/blob/master/packages/yarnpkg-core/sources/Resolver.ts#L45)